 Also read our article about Hull Identifications Numbers (Serial Numbers)

 The last two digits of the serial number will tell you the model year of the kayak.
 For example, a serial number ending in “14” would be a 2014 model.

-Eddyline kayaks can be transported in a variety of ways.
+Eddyline kayaks can be transported on your vehicle in a variety of ways.
 Our sit-on-top models transport very nicely with the deck down on padded bars.
 Our sit-in models can be transported cockpit-side down, on their sides, or cockpit-side up using appropriate carriers such as saddles, stackers, or J-cradles.
 Straps should be tightened to be snug, but there is no need to excessively cinch them down and potentially damage the kayak.
 Lines from the bow and stern of the kayak to secure attachments at the front and rear of your vehicle are always a good idea.
 However, take care to secure any loose ends as driving over them can cause serious damage to both the kayak and your vehicle.

 That is a complicated question due to the variety of vehicles and car racks in use.
 We recommend contacting your local dealer as they will probably have the latest and greatest offerings for car racks and kayak carriers that best suit your vehicle.
 Our kayaks transport very well with most systems currently available.
 Some saddle-style kayak carriers may have a fit issue with the pronounced keel of our Caribbean series.
 A padded spacer between the saddles and kayak would be required to give the proper clearance for the keel.